 Are you prepared if a home fire happens?
 Knowing what to do in the event of a fire can save you and your family.

-Fire can spread quickly, leaving you as little as three minutes to get out safely once the smoke alarm sounds.
-People often get confused about what to do during a fire and infants, young children, older adults, and people with disabilities may be at risk because of their inability to escape quickly or on their own.
+Fire can spread quickly, leaving you as little as two minutes to escape after the smoke alarm sounds.
+People are often confused about what to do during a fire.
+Infants, children, older adults, and people with disabilities may be at greater risk because of their inability to escape quickly or on their own.

 Many fire injuries and deaths occur when residents attempt to fight a home fire, when exits are not defined, or when they are blocked.

-While the instinct to save your home and belongings is understandable, attempting to fight a home fire is extremely dangerous and can cost you your life.
-When a fire breaks out and the smoke alarm sounds, the best plan is to get out quickly and call 911.
+While the instinct to save your home and belongings is understandable, attempting to fight a fire is dangerous and can cost you your life.
+When the smoke alarm sounds, the best plan is to get out quickly and call 911.

 Prepare, Act, Survive